Skip to content

 • by

-Jack Burton is not your ordinary hero simply because… he is not the hero!
-Jack Burton is the iconic sidekick who thinks he is the leading man.
-And it gave us the cult classic Big Trouble in Little China directed by John Carpenter, and starring Kurt Russell, Kim Cattrall, Dennis Dun, and James Hong.
+Jack Burton is not your ordinary hero… because he’s not a hero at all!
+He is the iconic sidekick who thinks he is the leading man.
+This gave us the 1986’s cult classic Big Trouble in Little China, directed by John Carpenter and starring Kurt Russell, Kim Cattrall, Dennis Dun and James Hong.

-Even if Jack Burton was born ready, it has to be said that the amazing and hilarious adventure he had was almost impossible to predict.
-A wise-cracking truck driver, Jack Burton finds himself involved in an ancient battle between Good and Evil when the fiancée of his friend Wang Chi is kidnapped and must be rescued from bandits in San Francisco’s Chinatown.
+Although Jack Burton was born ready, the amazing and hilarious adventure he had was almost impossible to predict.
+The wisecracking truck driver found himself embroiled in an ancient battle between good and evil when his friend Wang Chi’s fiancée was kidnapped by bandits in San Francisco’s Chinatown and had to be rescued.

 Read More »Big Trouble in Little China Comics, a Reading Guide